September 4, 2025

 Events Reveal Buyer Intent

-- The Executive Deep Dive: A VP of Operations bypasses general sessions to attend your technical architecture workshop, then asks detailed questions about implementation timelines.
+- The Executive Deep Dive: A VP of Operations bypasses general sessions to attend your technical architecture workshop.
+Then asks detailed questions about implementation timelines.
+There is no capture of the questions.
+The buyer disappears into the sea of competition.

 - The Procurement Signal: A prospect brings their evaluation team to your booth and starts discussing key features and deployment hurdles.
+However, the rookie host hosting doesn’t know how to satisfy the buyer group.

-- The Expansion Play: When the buyer sits down, the customer success team is missing indications of what was important in the advanced feature sessions.
+- The Expansion Play: An existing customer skips beginner content to attend advanced feature sessions and then books a time with your customer success team.
+When the buyer sits down, the customer success team is missing indications of what was important in the advanced feature sessions.
 The buyer has to inform the team.

 - Competitive Intelligence: A prospect asks pointed questions comparing your solution to specific competitors—ones they’re clearly already evaluating.
+The data never reaches the sales team.

 Each scenario represents different stages of buyer readiness.
 All indicate high-value opportunities, and unfortunately, they are left on the event floor since they are treated as basic leads.